 3.1 Theoretical results

 Model equation Eq.
 1 can in general not be solved explicitly for the end time, t*, at least not for realistic temperature time series x(t).
-Instead, we derive a general approximation formula for how t* changes when a future temperature (x2(t)) time series deviates from historical expectation (x1(t)) by a small amount (see appendix).
-We use this formula to evaluate and discuss the impact of a climate change on the phenology of a single species and the phenological mismatch between two species in two particular cases: a constant temperature difference throughout the resting period or a warm or cold spell during a short time period.
+Instead, we derive a general approximation formula for how t* changes when future temperature (x2(t)) time series deviate from historical expectation (x1(t)) by a small amount (see Supplementary Material).
+We use this formula to evaluate and discuss the impact of climate change on the phenology of a single species and the phenological mismatch between two species in two particular cases: a constant temperature difference throughout the resting period or a warm or cold spell during a short time period.

 3.1.1 Phenology shift of a single species